From LONG ISLAND – by Ann Parry (ann-parry.com)

 Since the exhibit celebrates Women’s History Month, I selected pieces from my portrait and news photography that focus on females of all ages – with emphasis on women passionately involved in civics and politics, the arts, and volunteering.

-Friday’s Opening Reception was special for so many reasons, and the cutest one was that my grandchildren, who are one-and-a-half and almost five years old, were there with their mom, dad, and Aunt Laurie.
+RECEPTION – MARCH 3, 2017 – Friday’s Opening Reception was special for so many reasons – most notably because guests experienced four such distinct approaches to women expressing themselves through art.
+And the cutest reason the night was special for me was that my grandchildren, who are one-and-a-half and almost five years old, were there, along with their mom, dad, and Aunt Laurie.

-Other much-appreciated visitors included friends and fellow photographers from LICP; plus, several people featured in my photos came with their families.
-So exciting!
+Other much-appreciated visitors included friends and fellow photographers from Long Island Center of Photography; plus, several people featured in my photos came with their families.

 Huntington, New York, USA.
 March 5, 2017.
-Singer SHEIMYRAH MIGHTY, 18, poses next to 2008 photo of herself by Ann Parry, at Opening Reception for “Her Story Through Art” Invitational Art Show, celebrating Women’s History Month at Huntington Arts Council.
+SHEIMYRAH MIGHTY, 18, next to 2008 photo of hersel by Ann Parry, at Opening Reception for “Her Story Through Art” Invitational Art Show, celebrating Women’s History Month, at Huntington Arts Council.

-Huntington, New York, USA.
+Huntington, NY, USA.
 March 5, 2017.
 EILEEN FUSCALDO and husband BILL FUSCALDO pose next to 2016 photo of Eileen by Ann Parry, at Opening Reception for “Her Story Through Art” Invitational Art Show, celebrating Women’s History Month at Huntington Arts Council.

 Last night my daughter Sue and I saw Episode 1 of Kevin Can Wait being filmed at Gold Coast Studios in Bethpage.
 This new CBS sitcom, starring actor Kevin James, is the first prime-time network series originating from a Long Island studio – hello, Hollywood East!